ShafeenTejani/style-transfer/README.md

 ## Acknowledgements

-This code was inspired by an existing TensorFlow [implementation by Anish Athalye](https://github.com/anishathalye/neural-style), and I have re-used his VGG network code here.
+This code was inspired by an existing TensorFlow [implementation by Anish Athalye](https://github.com/anishathalye/neural-style), and I have re-used most of his VGG network code here.

 ## License